Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 [1] - <https://copyleft.org/guide/>

 Addendum; I use the term _GPL contamination_, referring to situations where using a GPL work incorrectly would legally require you to release your work under the GPL license as well (or stop using GPL work in a fashion that is not allowed).
-However, one could argue that GPL contamination is too negative wording, as it only refers to the fact that if you use a GPL work beyond what is expressly allowed in the license, you are in breach of contract and could be held liable - but in this situation, you may instead license your work under the GPL and accept to be "contaminated".
+However, one could argue that GPL contamination is a too negative wording, as it only refers to the fact that if you use a GPL work beyond what is expressly allowed in the license, you are in breach of contract and could be held liable - but in this situation, you may instead license your work under the GPL and accept to be "contaminated".

-## GPL Main Points
+## GPL According to the FSF

-In the following paragraph, I try to summarize how the FSF (/the GNU Foundation) themselves interpret the GPL license.
-However, as I mention later in the section on [GPL Linking](#static-vs-dynamic-linking-gpl), most seem to argue that you can go further - for instance, to dynamically link against a GPL program, regardless how it is used, and still not be contamined (i.e. without being forced to release your work under the GPL or risk getting sued).
-However, the FSF disagrees.
+Note; In the following paragraph, I try to summarize how the FSF (/the GNU Foundation) themselves interpret the GPL license.
+However, as I later mention in the section on [GPL Linking](#static-vs-dynamic-linking-gpl), most seem to argue that you can go further - for instance, to dynamically link against a GPL program, regardless how it is used, and still not be contamined.¹

 To be sure that your work is not contaminated by the GPL, according to the FSF, the following should apply;
 The work should be an aggregate (as per the GPL license), meaning that it is separate and independent from the GPL licensed program.